These cheerful Holiday Season Houseplants can improve your interior and bring a joyful festive mood to your home.

 Botanical Name: Hippeastrum

 The spectacular amaryllis flowers offer a stunning display of colors and create a welcoming warmth indoors in festivals.
-They come in red and white shades but also available in burgundy, rose, pink, and salmon colors.
+They come in red and white shades but are also available in burgundy, rose, pink, and salmon colors.

 Here’s all the information you need on growing amaryllis